Automattic/EventHorizon/README.md

     _metadata:
       # Optional key.
       description: Some description
       # Optional key.
+      # Reference to a group defined in groups list.
+      # If key is not present the event will be categorized as 'ungrouped'.
+      group: group_a
+      # Optional key.
       # List of platforms for which event should not be generated.
 Must use predeclared platforms.
       # If key is not present event will be generated for all platforms.